aabdal18/aabdal18/README.md

 ## Hello! &hearts;

 My name is Alexandra.
-I am 24 years, and live in Florida.
+I am 24 years old, and live in Florida.
 <ul>
 <li>Currently I am a supervisor at Starbucks, and a student at ASU.
 Right now I am working on moving up to assistant store manager.
 I am currently majoring in graphic design, and working on double majoring in internet and web development as well.</li>
 <li>After graduation, I hope to design websites or advertisments.
 I love art, and the process that goes into creating the digital world.